sbwoodside/swc-jekyll/_posts/2016/16-04-11-stephen-elop-nokia.markdown

 I didn't get an honest answer, in case you're wondering.

 In case you missed the excitement, he was head of Microsoft's business division, where he seemed to be in his element.
-Nokia hired him as CEO when they finally they were unbelievable screwed because they had no workable plan to compete with the iPhone.
+Nokia hired him as CEO when they finally realized they were unbelievable screwed because they had no workable plan to compete with the iPhone.
 He wrote an infamous "Burning Platform" memo, switched them to the second-worst mobile OS, drove Nokia phones into the ground and arranged for it to be bought out by Microsoft — all in the brief period of 2 years.